 Archer Daniels Midland Company (ADM) is primarily engaged in the production of food ingredients, animal feed & feed ingredients, biofuels, and naturally derived alternatives to industrial chemicals.
 The company functions through four segments, namely, oilseed processing, corn processing, WILD Flavors & Specialty Ingredients, and agricultural services.
 It is a leading manufacturer of protein meal, vegetable oil, corn sweeteners, flour, biodiesel, ethanol, and other value-added food & feed ingredients.
 The corn processing segment is engaged in corn wet milling and dry milling activities, converting corn into sweeteners, starches, and bio-products.
 The sweeteners and starch category comprise corn syrups, dextrose, and maltodextrin required in food.
 ADM has its presence in North America, Europe, the Middle East, Africa, and Asia Pacific, which contributes to its core competency of having a global infrastructure.

 The key strategy adopted by ADM is innovation, through which merges its business with other food processing companies and expands its business geographically in the starch industry.
 For instance, in March 2018, the company entered into an agreement to acquire a 50% equity stake in the sweeteners and starches business of Aston Foods (Russia), to expand its food & beverage segment in Russia.

-Glucose, Dextrose, and Maltodextrin Market by Product (Glucose, Dextrose, and Maltodextrin), Application (Food & Beverages, Pharmaceuticals, Personal Care/Cosmetics, and Paper & Pulp), & by Region - Global Forecast to 2021
+Glucose, Dextrose, and Maltodextrin Market by Product (Glucose, Dextrose, and Maltodextrin), Application (Food & Beverages (Confectionery, Bakery, Dairy), Pharmaceuticals, Personal Care Products, Paper & Pulp), and Region - Global Forecast to 2024